Exawind/exawind-builder/doc/source/basic.rst

 indicated by lines 53--55.
 User might want to customize :envvar:`install directory <PROJECTNAME_INSTALL_DIR>` when building different variants (e.g., release, debug, etc.).
 In the following sections, only the modifications that must be entered between lines 53--55 are shown.
+See :ref:`Using configuration files` for alternate approach to editing the build scripts.

 Customizing module load
 ~~~~~~~~~~~~~~~~~~~~~~~